adamsaka/EffectsTown-Watercolour/README.md

 ## Compiling Information
+Windows:

 Compile the Windows Versions with Visual Studio 2022.

+Web Hosts:

-Web hosts compile with emscripten.
+These host are currently not operational.
+They are designed to compile with emscripten.